 - 1. If enrolled in TRICARE Prime, a Service member may see a non-network provider only if approved by regional contractor because no other providers are available. - 2.
-If enrolled in TRICARE Select or Reserve Select, or if enrolled in TRICARE Prime Remote and there are no network providers available in their remote location. - Psychological Health Outreach Program (PHOP): BUMED's program dedicated to providing TAR, SELRES and IRR Sailors with full access to appropriate psychological health care services.
-Contact your local PHOP region for assistance: 1-866-578-PHOP (7467). - Veterans Affairs (VA): The VA provides counseling through Vet Centers to veterans and service members, including members of the Reserve component who served on active military duty in any combat theater or area of hostility.
-Members of the Navy Reserve may be eligible for VA Health Care benefits. - VA Mental Health connects veterans and their families to mental health services.
-Programs aim to enable people with mental health problems to live meaningful lives in their communities and achieve their full potential. - Vet Centers: Community-based centers that provide a range of counseling, outreach and referral services to eligible veterans to help them make a satisfying post-war readjustment to civilian life. - Special Psychiatric Rapid Intervention Team (SPRINT): Provides on-site, short-term mental health support to requesting commands immediately after critical events when local resources are overwhelmed or do not exist. - Organization Incident Operational Nexus (ORION): Provides long-term tracking of Sailors and Marines involved in unit-level traumas providing targeted outreach to those at elevated risk for psychological injury.
+If enrolled in TRICARE Select or Reserve Select, or if enrolled in TRICARE Prime Remote and there are no network providers available in their remote location.

+Psychological Health Outreach

+Program (PHOP): BUMED's program dedicated to providing TAR, SELRES and IRR Sailors with full access to appropriate psychological health care services.
+Contact your local PHOP region for assistance: 1-866-578-PHOP (7467).

+Veterans Affairs (VA): The VA provides counseling through Vet Centers to veterans and service members, including members of the Reserve component who served on active military duty in any combat theater or area of hostility.
+Members of the Navy Reserve may be eligible for VA Health Care benefits.

+- VA Mental Health connects veterans and their families to mental health services.
+Programs aim to enable people with mental health problems to live meaningful lives in their communities and achieve their full potential. - Vet Centers: Community-based centers that provide a range of counseling, outreach and referral services to eligible veterans to help them make a satisfying post-war readjustment to civilian life.

+Special Psychiatric Rapid Intervention Team (SPRINT): Provides on-site, short-term mental health support to requesting commands immediately after critical events when local resources are overwhelmed or do not exist.

+psychological injury.
 Outreach coordinators call Sailors and assist those requesting help to the level of care desired.